SoftwareAG/adabas-go-api/README.md

 ## Introduction

 This package is designed for using Adabas databases from Go.
-You can find detailed overview about the design and technical implementation [here](.//doc//Overview.md)
+You can find a detailed overview about the design and technical implementation [here](.//doc//Overview.md).

 For details have a look at the API documentation.
 It can be referenced here: <https://godoc.org/github.com/SoftwareAG/adabas-go-api/adabas>

 ## Features

-In general users of the Adabas Go API do not need to know basic level of Adabas API's like Adabas control block or Adabas buffers layout.
+In general, users of the Adabas Go API do not need to know a basic level of Adabas APIs such as Adabas control blocks or Adabas buffer layouts.
 The Adabas Go API provides a more user friendly use of Adabas files and fields.
 It is similar to the `Adabas Client for Java` product delivered by Software AG.